 Technological advancements in the form of communications can lead to a more efficient transportation system and can improve the deployment of various intelligent transportation system (ITS) strategies.
 An example of an ITS strategy is real time traveler information.
-By leveraging technology transportation, users can make more efficient transportation choices, which help public agencies manage the multi-modal transportation system more efficiently.
-Based on input from our county transportation commissions the technological improvements in Appendix I could be implemented in the near term (10 years) if additional funding were to become available and would allow for a more efficient transportation network.
+By leveraging technology system strategies, users can make more efficient transportation choices, which help public agencies manage the multimodal transportation system more efficiently.
+Based on input from the region's county transportation commissions, the technological improvements in Appendix I could be implemented in the near term (10 years) and would allow for a more efficient transportation network.